FTC-MARVELS/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+This module, TeamCode, is the place where we maintain OpMode code for the MARVELS robot controller App.
+To store the most recent version of an OpMode here use the GitHub Commit function.

 ## Creating your own OpModes